UKHomeOffice/semver-tag-action/README.md

 We need to ensure that the dist folder is updated whenever there is a functionality change, otherwise we won't be running the correct version within jobs that use this action.

-Before checking creating your Pull Request you should ensure that you have built this file by running `npm run build` within the root directory.
+Before creating your Pull Request you should ensure that you have built this file by running `npm run build` within the root directory.

-A blocking workflow called [check-dist](.github/workflows/check-dist.yml) is enabled that checks this dist folder for changes happens at both push to main and on pull request events.
+A blocking workflow called [check-dist](.github/workflows/check-dist.yml) is enabled that checks this dist folder for changes at both 'push to main' and on 'pull request events'.

 ## License